peterbrittain/asciimatics/doc/source/io.rst

 Refreshing the Screen
 ---------------------
 The Screen maintains a buffer of what is to be displayed and will only actually display it once the :py:meth:`.refresh` method is called.
 This is done to reduce flicker on the display device as new content is created.
 The expectation is that applications re-render everything that needs to be displayed and then call refresh when all the new content is ready to be displayed.
-When using the :py:meth:`.play` method to do animations, this is done For you automatically at the end of each frame.
+When using the :py:meth:`.play` method to do animations, this is done for you automatically at the end of each frame.

 Input
 -----